flamingfelines/DMA_LCD_SD/README.md

-# ESP_LCD MicroPython driver for ESP32-S3 Devices with ST7789 or compatible displays.
-(Uses machine.SPI instead of creating it's own SPI object)
+# ESP-IDF General DMA-Enabled SPI MicroPython driver for ESP32-S3 Devices with ST7789 or compatible displays used in tandem with SD Cards.

-****Warning:**** This is VERY MUCH a work in progress and may contain bugs or incorrect documentation.
+****Warning:**** This is VERY MUCH a work in progress and is NOT complete!

 ## Overview